 Now, with you understanding what the important aspects are in CS’ing, it’s time to tackle the big hurdle: Actually CS’ing.
 To actually farm effectively, you should be hitting a healthy CS per 10 minutes as stated in the above sections.
 However, you should always be striving for higher, as a larger CS at 10 minutes means a larger gold income for you.

 To help with this, there is a simple 3 step practice that you can do within the League of Legends’ game.
 This can be done in both an area known as the practice tool, or in a custom lobby you can set up for yourself.
 It can be done in about 30-minute increments each day.
 The three-step regimen is:

 In all of these exercises, your starting line base should be around 60 CS.
 After practicing this for some time, you should be able to comfortably do these without opponents, and sustain an 80-90 CS rate during the exercise.

 Last Hitting Only

-This is the first step in the CS’ing practice regimen.
+This is the first step in the CS’ing practice regimen, and should improve your CS score a ton!
 To perform this, go into a custom game lobby, and only add yourself in on either team 1 or team 2.
 From there, enter into the game, and pick your desired lane.
 Make sure to go to the appropriate lane as the champion you are wanting to practice.
 For instance, if you pick the bruiser Renekton, go towards the top lane.
 However, make sure to do so without any items at all.
 This is crucial.